RedisJSON/RedisJSON/docs/commands/json.arrlen.md

 @return

-@array-reply of @integer-reply - for each path, the array's length, or @null-reply if the matching JSON value is not an array.
+@array-reply of @integer-reply - for each path, the array's length, or @nil-reply if the matching JSON value is not an array.

 @examples